telerik/xamarin-forms-docs/controls/datagrid/features/commands.md

 <snippet id='datagrid-commands-cetttap-add'/>

->important [SDK Samples Browser application]({%slug developer-focused-examples%}) contais an example that shows how to use the CellTap Command.
+>important [SDK Samples Browser application]({%slug developer-focused-examples%}) contains an example that shows how to use the CellTap Command.

 ## See Also